 If you win, you’ll live a life true to yourself.
 But if you do nothing, you’ll lose by default, because your mind is programmed against you.
 Those sneaky self-sabotaging behaviors will rule you forever.

 What Is a Self-Sabotaging Behavior?

+Let’s start by answering “what is self sabotage and why do we do it?”
 Self-sabotage is the result of faulty conditioning of your subconscious mind.
 The programming creates self-sabotaging thoughts that give rise to sabotaging beliefs and behaviors.

 I have been a long-time victim of my inner self-sabotager.
 I used to perform poorly.
 I pleased everyone.
 I was a victim of my circumstances.
 I felt inferior to others.
 I was addicted to video games.
 I blocked my own happiness, success, and well-being.